anastasiospanagiotelis/DimensionReduction/README.md

 9. Laplacian Eigenmaps
 10. Evaluation of Dimension Reduction techniques

 All slides were made using Yihui Xie's [Xaringan](https://github.com/yihui/xaringan) package.
-They are available on my personal website (LINK COMING).
+They are available on my [personal website](https://anastasiospanagiotelis.netlify.app/teaching/dimred/) (LECTURES 6-10 COMING SOON).
 They can be printed as pdf files using a browser with Google Chrome generally working best.
 Note that many of the plots are interactive and will not render well when printed as pdf.

 ## Textbook